 In most states, your spouse will also sign a Settlement Agreement, sometimes called a Separation Agreement.
 The signatures on the Agreement may require notarization.
 Additionally, if you have minor children together, your spouse will also sign a Parenting Plan, and in most states that must be signed in front of a Notary Public.
 Your state may also require your spouse to sign other documents such as a Financial Affidavit.
 The table below lists the documents you’ll receive that require the non-filing spouse’s signature in your state.
 The spouse who did not file for divorce is called the Respondent or Defendant.

-Divorce by agreement is also usually faster than divorce by default.
+Divorce by agreement can be faster than divorce by default.
 The laws of each state give the non-filing spouse a certain amount of time (usually 20-60 days) to file a responsive pleading (ex.
 Answer) after being served with divorce papers.
 During this period of time, the divorce cannot proceed.
 When the non-filing spouse signs a waiver or acceptance/acknowledgment of service, they can waive the response period so the divorce can be finalized sooner, often several weeks sooner.

 If your county requires a parenting course to get a divorce, both spouses will need to attend.
 More information on parenting class requirements for your state is available here.